SamyGarib/cuatto/README.md

  - 1 pin checker.
  - 1 strong checker.

+### Printing.

+In the 3dmodels subfolder, you can find 3 STL files ready for print.
+- The starting position
+- The 4 checkers square
+- One complete team in one file.

 # Observations and Future:
 - I'm now in a phase of testing.
 I have played it with many friend with great results, but I feel I coul'd change many macro rules to making more fun, like the team composition, board architecture, an so on.
 - I'm not sure about the amount of checkers vs the amount of players that would be optimal.
 Testing with 6, planning on more, maybe 10/12 for two people.